unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/cache-pools.md

 ## Minimum free space for a cache pool

-Setting a minimum free space for your %%cache pool|cache-pool%% is essential to prevent errors and ensure smooth operation, especially when dealing with large files like high-resolution videos.
+Setting a minimum free space for your %%cache pool|cache-pool%% can provide better control over file placement, especially when dealing with large files like high-resolution videos.
 This setting helps Unraid know when to stop writing to the pool and start writing directly to the larger storage %%array|array%%, avoiding interruptions or data corruption.

 :::tip Example
 If you often download files around 10 GB, set the minimum free space to at least 10 GB, but ideally 20 GB to allow for adjustments.